BREAKING

 former gal-pal

 is a psychologist.
-She's brilliant and beautiful--but every
+She's brilliant and beautiful, but every

 single time we got together, she would apologize for the way she

-view of herself--I'd just smile, and facetiously agree;
+and facetiously agree; "Yah--I'm

-"Yah--I'm utterly shocked you
+utterly shocked you have the nerve to

 People

-isn't true.
+at all true.
 A few clients I've been very fond of, had personality

-to accept some serious limitations in those relationships,
+accept serious interpersonal limitations in those relationships

 The